 You need to book this as one reservation so use the multi-destination option on the Egypt Air website or call Egypt Air for assistance.

 However, there is one factor to consider.
 You don’t have to worry about what to do with your checked luggage, since the airline handles that for you.
 But if you have a carry-on bag, you cannot leave it on the airplane.
 You will either have to check your carry-on bag, leave it on the bus that takes you from the airport to the temple complex, or carry it with you to the temples.

 We ultimately decided against this option because we typically travel with laptops and we did not want to leave those on the bus and we did not want to explore the temple complex with them in our backpacks.
 That made flying round trip from Aswan a more appealing option to us.

 How Much Does this Cost?
-As a rough estimate, and with advanced planning, you can expect this option to cost $500 per person.
+As a rough estimate, and with advanced planning, you can expect this option to cost $200 to 500 per person.
 Check the Egypt Air website for current pricing based on your travel dates.